-Some startups lose steam if they struggle achieve quick growth—but sometimes their real problem is a lack of proper promotion.
+Some startups lose steam if they struggle to achieve quick growth — but sometimes their real problem is a lack of proper promotion.

-Don’t fall under the illusion that word of mouth and organic growth are enough.
+Don’t fall under the illusion that word of mouth and organic growth is enough.
 Marketing plans and strategic sales initiatives are what make businesses actually grow.

-You can read more about various paid growth techniques here.
+You can read more about the various paid growth techniques here.

 Growing a strong SaaS startup requires faith in your product, great flexibility, and smart market positioning.